bpsm/edn-java/README.md

     parser.nextValue(); // returns a map with :x->1 and y->2
     parser.nextValue(); // returns Token.END_OF_INPUT;

 If the input is exhausted, `END_OF_INPUT` is returned.
-An Input implementation which wraps a java.io.Reader is also provided.
+An Input implementation which wraps a `java.io.Reader` is also provided.

 ## Mapping from EDN to Java

-*edn* values map mostly to regular Java types, except in such cases where Java doesn't provide something suitable.
-Suitable implementations are provided by the package `bpsm.edn.model`.
+Most *edn* values map to regular Java types, except in such cases where Java doesn't provide something suitable.
+Implementations are provided in the package `bpsm.edn.model`.

 `Symbol` and `Keyword` have an optional `prefix` and a mandatory `name`.
 Both implement the interface `Named`.

-Integers are mapped to `Integer`, `Long` or `BigInteger` depending on the magnitude of the number.
-Appending `N` to an integer literal causes the integer to be mapped to `BigInteger` irrespective of its magnitude.
+Integers map to `Integer`, `Long` or `BigInteger` depending on the magnitude of the number.
+Appending `N` to an integer literal maps to `BigInteger` irrespective of the magnitude.

 Floating point numbers with the suffix `M` are  mapeped to `BigDecimal`.
 All others are mapped to `Double`.